Excel Ribbon Shortcuts

 ribbon alt n

-ALT+N will activate the Insert tab in the Ribbon.
-It will show the shortcut key or combination of shortcut keys that can be used to perform the functions in that tab.
-If 2 keys are shown, press the first key and then the second.
+ALT > N activates the Insert tab in the Ribbon.
+It shows the shortcut key or combination of shortcut keys that can be used to perform the commands in that tab.
+If two keys are shown, press each key individually (e.g., ALT > N > S > P for Recommended PivotTables).
+The Insert tab includes commands for pivot tables, charts, sparklines, pictures, shapes, text boxes, and more.

 Page Layout Tab